On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Global Well-Posedness and Scattering

 $\b{\rm u}_c$ is almost periodic modulo symmetries, and $\b{\rm u}_c$ blows up both forward and backward in time.
 Moreover, $\b{\rm u}_c$ has minimal kinetic energy among all blow up solutions, that is

 for all maximal-lifespan solutions $\b{\rm u}_c : I \times \R^6 \to \C^3$ that blows up at least one direction. \end{theorem}

 We will prove this theorem in subsection 4.1 by nonlinear profiles decomposition and stability lemma.
-With this in hand, we can infer the critical solution can only be one of the following three cases via analyzing the frequency scale functions. \begin{proposition}[Classification of critical solution \cite{Killip2010}] If Theorem \ref{Sb} fails, then there exists a minimal kinetic energy blow-up solution $ \b{\rm u}_c : I_c \times \R^6 \to \C^2 $ which is almost periodic modulo symmetries with the maximal interval of existence $ I_c $ satisfying
+With this in hand, we can infer the critical solution can only be one of the following three cases via analyzing the frequency scale functions.

+\begin{proposition}[Classification of critical solution] If Theorem \ref{Sb} fails, then there exists a minimal kinetic energy blow-up solution $ \b{\rm u}_c : I_c \times \R^6 \to \C^2 $ which is almost periodic modulo symmetries with the maximal interval of existence $ I_c $ satisfying

 Furthermore, $ \b{\rm u}_c $ has to be one of the following three cases: \begin{enumerate} \item a \emph{blowing-up solution in finite time} if